martinjohndyer/FAIR_Code_design/episodes/Code_structure.md

 like GitHub, or uploading it to the **Python Package Index** (PyPI, https://pypi.org/).
 If you do this there are some additional files you should include to make your package more user-friendly, such as a `README` file that explains what the package does and how to use it, and a `LICENSE` file that specifies the terms under which the code can be used.

-How best to share and distribute your code will be described in more detail in future sessions.
+There is another session on [Packaging](https://rse.shef.ac.uk/training/fair4rs/#packaging) which will go into more detail on how to create and share Python packages.